tygeng/wordladder/wordladder/src/readme.txt

 Important notice:

 This program may pause during execution.
-If this happens, please press Ctrl+Z to temparorily stop the execution.
+If this happens, please press Ctrl+Z to temporarily stop the execution.
 Then, use command "fg" to switch back to the program and the program should continue to run.
-If pausing happens again, just Ctrl+Z and "rg" back again.
+If pausing happens again, just Ctrl+Z and "fg" back again.

 However, please wait patiently after part 2b is finished.
 The following message should be displayed at that time: